biobricks-ai/human-protein-pdb/diffdock_webhook/README.md

 docker logs -f diffdock_service
 ```

-To enter the running and execute arbitrary commands:
+To enter the running container and execute arbitrary commands:
 ```
 docker exec -it diffdock_service sh
 ```